Category: Nutritional Supplement Guides

 Risk Description

-Drug Interactions Potential interactions with antidepressants, affecting their safety and efficacy.
+Medication Interactions Potential interactions affecting drug absorption and efficacy.

 Conclusion